Sound and Fury Signifying Nothing? The President’s Trade Policies So Far

 The President has yet to implement measures that importantly affect bilateral trade balances.
 Even if measures are implemented, impact on the overall trade deficit is unlikely to be large.

 - One of the Executive Orders signed on March 31 calls for a government study of the origins of the trade deficit, but these studies already exist.
-The proposed study will focus on countries with which the US runs substantial trade deficits, including China, Japan, Germany, Ireland, Vietnam, Italy, South Korea, Malaysia, India, Thailand, France, Switzerland, Taiwan, Indonesia, and Canada.
+The proposed study will focus on countries with which the U.S. runs substantial trade deficits, including China, Japan, Germany, Ireland, Vietnam, Italy, South Korea, Malaysia, India, Thailand, France, Switzerland, Taiwan, Indonesia, and Canada.
 But this study will be redundant.
-There is already a wealth of analyses regarding the causes of trade deficits, including growth differentials, the value of currencies, the savings and investment behavior of households and firms, and government spending and tax policies, well as trade, health and labor standards policies.
+There is already a wealth of analyses regarding the causes of trade deficits, including growth differentials; the value of currencies; the savings and investment behavior of households and firms; government spending and tax policies; as well as trade, health, and labor standards policies.
 For example, the U.S. Treasury Department publishes its Semi-annual Report on Foreign Exchange Policies of Major Trading Partners of the United States, which provides information relevant to declarations of currency manipulation.
 Also, the Office of the United States Trade Representative just released its 2017 National Trade Estimate Report on Foreign Trade Barriers which, at over 490 pages, provides detailed information on impediments to trade.

 - Anti-Dumping measures may become an important protectionist tool of the Administration, especially with respect to trade with China.
 President Trump promised a unilateral imposition of high and broad tariffs but this move would invite retaliation under World Trade Organization rules.
 Aggressive use of Anti-Dumping measures would be less likely to spur retaliation.
 In this context, the continuation of China’s designation as a non-market economy (NME) becomes important.
 Anti-Dumping duties are easier to apply to a NME since the calculation of the extent of dumping is based on prices from surrogate economies rather than industry prices in a NME because the latter are considered unreliable indicators of the extent of government support.
 This typically results in levying substantially higher anti-dumping rates than is the case for firms in market economies.
 Under the terms of China’s accession to the World Trade Organization (WTO), the country was to be granted “market economy status” at the end of 2016.
 According to several accounts, the Administration is planning to maintain China’s status as a non-market economy.
 This is an important issue, as anti-dumping and countervailing duty cases levied by the US against China have risen in frequency since 2010.